usegalaxy-eu/ansible-fw-glxeu-generic/README.md

 this playbook.
 While the playbook does remove well-known system default service permissions from both `internal` and `public` zones before applying its own changes, it will, by default, only ever *add* new permissions via the "prefix" and "services" variables listed above.
+(At this writing, there is no obvious way to reset individual network or service lists to empty with `ansible.posix.firewalld` v.1.5.4.)